zyuzon24/fetch-sre/README.md

 ### 4. Set Constants

 - **Problem:** Hardcoding the check frequency and timeout is not ideal for maintainability if the numbers need to be changed in the future.
-- **Fix:** Create constants at the beginning of the script for easier maintanability of the check frequency and timeout.
+- **Fix:** Create constants at the beginning of the script for easier maintainability of the check frequency and timeout.

 ### 5. Use urlparse from urllib library to extract domain